 If the need to run larger conduits is required, the Matrix design is equipped for external mounting of conduits.
-Optional ballistic resistant plating can be fitted to the Matrix perimeter for protection of conduits and its contents.
-Three ballistic resistant plating options available meet UL 752 level 3, level 6 & level 8.
+Optional ballistic resistant plating can be fitted to the Matrix perimeter for the protection of conduits and its contents.

-Another expandable option on the Matrix security fence is the opportunity to add anti-ram cabling.
-Any of Ameristar’s eight Stalwart anti-ram systems can be integrated into the Matrix security fence line.
+Another expandable option on the Matrix security fence is the opportunity to add anti-ram security.
+Any of Ameristar’s eight Stalwart anti-ram systems can be added as an another layer in front of or behind the Matrix fence line.
 Another advantage when integrating Stalwart into Matrix is that the system is then recognized as a SAFETY Act certified product.
 Developed by the US Department of Homeland Security, the SAFETY Act certification decreases liability exposure for Ameristar and its customers should an act of terrorism occur.

 The Engineered Solution